Mykonos to Mykonos Itinerary

 Day 5 | Sifnos

-Day five on your Mykonos to Mykonos Itinerary brings you to Sifnos Island.
-Flourishing olive groves, lush oleander, and aqua waters define this beautiful island.
-There are three main villages — Apollonia, the capital, Kamares, and Kastro.
+Day five of your Mykonos to Mykonos Itinerary takes you to Sifnos Island.
+It is a place of flourishing olive groves, vibrant oleander, and inviting aqua waters.
+The island boasts three main villages: Apollonia, the capital, Kamares, and Kastro.

 • Many churches, including Panagia Angeloktisti, Holy Monastery of Chrissopigi, and Church of Seven Martyrs, which is the symbol of the island